shanep-cs2/shanep-cs2/_lessons/lesson23.md

 instances where you may need to sort your data so it is easy to present to the user.
 For example you may have a collection of books and want to display them in alphabetical order so you will sort based on title.

-## Objectives

-By the end of this lesson, you will be able to:

-- Explore some well known common sorting algorithms
-- Identify when to use one algorithm over the other.